 With “antispasmodic” actions, wild yam helps in relieving menstrual cramping and pain/dysmenorrhea, as well as regulating contractions during labor.
 It also provides pain relief post-surgery in the pelvic region related to endometriosis, fibroid or cyst removal, C-sections, and post-labor pain.

-Wild yam can be used to make a progesterone cream, as a natural alternative to hormone replacement therapy (HRT).
+Wild yam can be used in a progesterone cream, a natural alternative to hormone replacement therapy (HRT).